tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/1/LessonPlan.md

   * **Answer:** There is no set cap, but we are limited by gas prices and gas limits of the current state of the blockchain network.

-Get the students excited about the next activity by explaining how we are now going to secure our tokens from a vulnerability that allows users to spend tokens they don't have!
+Get students excited about the next activity by explaining how we are now going to secure our tokens from a vulnerability that allows users to spend tokens they don't have!

 ---

-### 10. Instructor Do: 3rd Parties Libraries in Solidity (SafeMath) (15 min) (Critical)
+### 10. Instructor Do: 3rd Party Libraries in Solidity (SafeMath) (15 min) (Critical)

 This demonstration shows students how to use the `SafeMath` from `OpenZeppelin` to secure their tokens.